makaty95/NewsWebsite/README.md

 # NewsWebsite
-Our team project for summer web training course
+Our team project for summer web training